Mayo is one of those things–you either love it or hate it. And this fall, there’s a debate about a, particularly interesting combination.

 No matter what mayo you choose, make sure you take a long look at the list of ingredients.
 In addition to processed oils, you should be on the lookout for fructose corn syrup and hydrogenated or partially hydrogenated ingredients.
 Emulsifiers or texture improvers are also not optimal.

-With these tips in mind, there’s no reason not to enjoy mayo with your keto diet.
+With these tips in mind, there’s no reason not to enjoy mayo with your keto diet plans.